mmistakes/mm-github-pages-starter/_posts/2020-08-10-Homelab-Docker-compose-Traefik-Reverse-proxy.md

 ### Intro

 I wanted a way to both view my containers within my homelab using a domain name, and also have a system to manage routing between containers.
-I discovered [Traefik](docs.traefik.io), Open source, easy to use, serverless.
+I discovered [Traefik](https://containo.us/traefik/) , Open source, easy to use, serverless, edge router.

 This post will serve as a guide to setting up a reverse-proxy using Traefik and Docker.
 There's a few requirements before we need to get started, you will need the following: